Joseph and the Amazing Technicolor Dreamcoat is the show for 2019!

 Please see my ENRICHMENT page for this time of closing so you can encourage your high school students to partake in some wonderful performance and educational opportunities.

 Dear 2019-20 Chorus,

 Welcome to Chorus!
 Bring a love and passion for singing and a drive for choral excellence to our new home, Room 012 for a great experience in choral singing!
 There are several of you that should easily make County, District, Region and All-State Chorus.
-County Chorus will be held at Benton.
+County Chorus will be held at DANVILLE.
 District Chorus will be hosted by Snyder Union County Schools at a TBA location.
 Region Chorus is hosted by Wyoming Seminary and All-State is at the Kalahari Resort in the Poconos, PA.
 The audition piece for Fusion, County and District Chorus is The Heavens Are Telling.
 I have posted the music at an attachment to the left of your screen.
 Looking forward to a great year!